Sigenergy SigenStor inverter and battery review - Updated October 1st 2025

 It seems that Tony Xu and his Sigenergy team have taken things a lot further than Huawei have done.

-It's not hard to search Youtube for plenty of Sigenergy videos.
+It's not hard to search YouTube for plenty of Sigenergy videos.
 Makes for interesting viewing.

 Sigenergy have already had a lot of success and some very interesting installations in Europe.